-Recently, I had a look through the Burt’s Bees website after a customer called to order my private label nut oil free lip balm (click here for my lip balm).
+Recently, I had a look through the Burt’s Bees website after a customer called to order my private label nut oil free lip balm (the product has now been discontinued).
 She and her allergic daughter had been using a lip balm that contained her allergen, and she couldn’t replace it quickly enough.
 I was shocked at the number of food allergens contained in their products.
 I found almond meal, almond oil, pecan shells, macadamia nut oil, wheat germ oil, soy bean oil, cows’ milk, and other food allergens.
 This makes me cringe as the parent of an allergic child.

 Almond oil is in 13 products: The citrus facial scrub, baby bee diaper ointment, almond milk beeswax hand cream, hand salve, mama bee nourishing body oil, beeswax and banana hand creme, super glossy lip shine, lemon butter cuticle cream, honey lip balm, radiance night creme, baby bee fragrance free shampoo & wash, beeswax lip balm tin, and sun protecting spf 8 lip balm.

 Here is the ingredient list from the baby shampoo, which thankfully discloses almond in English, in addition to its Latin form, which is prunus amygdalus dulcis: